spachava753/kpkg/README.md

 folder.
 I wanted something that could install multiple versions of tools.
 This is especially useful; for example, installing the right version of the kubectl cli for your cluster.

+# What this tool is not

+This tool is _**NOT**_ a package manager.
+As such, it does not download nor keep track of dependencies.
+However, this should not be a problem, as the tools installed usually do not have any dependencies in the first place.

 # Installation

 The project is currently a work in progress.
 However, if you would like to try it out, it can be installed by